aquasecurity/trivy-operator/CONTRIBUTING.md

 ## Testing

 We generally require tests to be added for all, but the most trivial of changes.
 However, unit tests alone don't provide guarantees about the behaviour of Trivy-operator.
-To verify that each Go module correctly interacts with its collaborators, more coarse grained integration tests might be required.
+To verify that each module correctly interacts with its collaborators and Kubernetes, more coarse grained integration/end-to-end tests might be required.

 ### Run Tests